Control Data and Function Interface in Generated Code

 Part of model data structure.

-Create the storage class by using the Embedded Coder Dictionary (see Define Storage Classes, Memory Sections, and Function Templates for Software Architecture).
+Create the storage class by using the Embedded Coder Dictionary (see Define Service Interfaces, Storage Classes, Memory Sections, and Function Templates for Software Architecture).
 Apply the storage class by using the Code Mappings editor (see Configure Default Code Generation for Data).

 For more information, see Pass root-level I/O as.